MikeTheReader/advent-of-code-2019/src/day-10/README.md

 ## Unit Tests

 Unit test data again, this time in the form of a map.
 Might as well start with ingesting the map into a data structure.

+First, unit tests for the `findBestStation` function.
+There may be sub-functions to that, but for now, we'll start with tests.

+## Implementation

+Switched to implementing a class with ingestMap as it's constructor and a getCoordinates method.
+This allowed for an easier way to query the map for x,y coordinates in that order.

+Next is to figure out the actual solution to the problem.